JaredCE/serverless-openapi-documenter/README.md

 --indent                -i  File indentation in spaces.
 Default: 2 --openApiVersion        -a  OpenAPI version to generate for.
 Default: 3.0.0 --postmanCollection     -p  Will generate a postman collection (from the generated OpenAPI Description), in json only, if passed in.
 Default: postman.json
+--brunoCollection       -b  Will generate a Bruno collection (from the generated OpenAPI Description), in json only, if passed in.
+Default: bruno.json
 --validationWarn        -w  Warn about validation errors only.
 Will write the OpenAPI file if generation is successful.
 Default: false
 ```